 First year students (MX1) participate in para-church service and rescue initiatives in Winnipeg’s core area for five days.

 Second year students (MX2) travel to First Nations communities of Northern Manitoba.
 They spend a week learning about Indigenous culture by living and serving alongside the people while building relationships.

 Third year students (MX3) have the opportunity of ministering in international settings for 3 weeks in locations like Germany, Mexico, Belize, Nicaragua, Cuba, Paraguay, Bolivia, the Philippines, and England.
 Students are encouraged to fund-raise the support needed for this trip.

-- Two-week international mission adventure in Brazil
+- Two-week international mission adventure in Western Canada

-- 5 day Mission Exposure trip to Winnipeg’s core are
+- 5 day Mission Exposure trip to Winnipeg’s core

-- 7-10 day international service assignment
+- 7-10 day service assignment in Manitoba or Western Canada